nikomatsakis/office-hours/README.md

 **No slots left?** Sorry, I wish I had time for everyone.
 I would however recommend checking out the [Rust users board].
-Lots of friendly and knowledgable folks there.
+Lots of friendly and knowledgeable folks there.
 If you prefer synchronous chat, there is also `#beginners` on the [Rust discord](https://discord.gg/rust-lang) and `#rust-beginners` on `irc.mozilla.org`.
 Finally, check out the [rust-learning] repository,